jundist03/jquery-plugins/docs/json.md

 A nice complete and pretty title of your plugin.
 Include jQuery (if you want) and spaces and mixed case, unlike name (see above).

-## description

-Put a description in it.
-It's a string.
-This helps people discover your plugin, as it's listed on the jQuery Plugins Site.

 ## author

 See below: people fields